Power of a fraction

 Problem 1.
 Apply the rules of exponents.

 To see the answer, pass your mouse over the colored area.

-In the previous Lesson we saw the following rule for reducing a fraction:
+In the next Lesson we will see the following rule for reducing a fraction:

 In each case, we subtract the exponents.
-But when the exponent in the denominator is larger, we write 1-over their difference.
+But when the exponent in the denominator is larger, we write 1-over the difference.